Mike Tyson: Tyson vs. Jones

 It was announced in July 2020 that Tyson had signed a contract to face former four-division world champion, Roy Jones Jr., in an eight-round exhibition fight.
 Mixed martial arts coach Rafael Cordeiro was selected to be Tyson's trainer and cornerman.
 The bout—officially sanctioned by the California State Athletic Commission (CSAC)—was initially scheduled to take place on September 12 at the Dignity Health Sports Park in Carson, California, however, the date was pushed back to November 28 in order to maximize revenue for the event.
-The fight went the full 8 rounds, and was declared a draw.
+The fight went the full eight rounds and was declared a draw.
 The fight was a split draw and the three judges scored the fight as follows: Chad Dawson (76–76 draw), Christy Martin (79–73 for Tyson), and Vinny Pazienza (76–80 for Jones).

+Tyson vs. Mayweather

+On September 4, 2025, it was announced that Tyson and Floyd Mayweather Jr. have agreed to fight each other in an exhibition bout some time in Spring 2026.

 Mike Tyson's Legends Only League

 In July 2020, Mike Tyson announced the creation of Mike Tyson's Legends Only League.
 Tyson formed the league in partnership with Sophie Watts and her company, Eros Innovations.
 The league provides retired professional athletes the opportunity to compete in their respective sport.
 On November 28, 2020, Mike Tyson fought Roy Jones Jr. at the Staples Center in the first event produced under Legends Only League.
 The event received largely positive reviews and was the highest selling PPV event of 2020, which ranks in the Top-10 for PPV purchased events all-time.